 Step 2.
 Installing Netdata Monitoring on Ubuntu 18.04 LTS.

-Run the following command to configuration file and bind the server IP address:
+Run the following command to the configuration file and bind the server IP address:

 Then change the line to bind to the IP address of the server and save the changes:

-After restart NetData service to apply the changes:
+After restarting the NetData service to apply the changes: